 Remember to avoid overcomplicating your changes and make just one vital alteration per version.
 This way, you can be really specific in terms of your reporting.
 If you change a button’s position on the page, as well as its text, colour and link, it will be difficult to determine which specific change people are responding to.
 They may like the new redirected page but still prefer the old colour, for instance.

 Google Optimize is actually completely free!
-That’s right, Google made this tool available for no cost at all in 2017.
-You know what that means, right?
-You have no excuse not to use it!
+Google made this tool available for no cost at all in 2017.

 Not only does Google Optimize remove the excuse of “lack of employee resources”, but it also obliterates the cost concerns associated with website testing and development!

 There is a paid-for version called Google Optimize 360, but this is for more advanced individuals.
 Small and mid-sized business mostly stick to Google Optimize, as that provides everything they need.
-Unsure which version is best for you?
-Check out Google’s Optimize vs Optimize 360 guide.
+If you’re unsure which version is best for you, read Google’s Optimize vs Optimize 360 guide.

 How do I integrate and install Google Optimize?

-- Click “CREATE”, et voila!
-You’re ready to get stuck into integrating it with the rest of your Google products.
+- Click “CREATE” and start integrating the tool with the rest of your Google products.

-How to integrate Google Optimize with your Google Analytics
+How to integrate Optimize with your Google Analytics